Obsidian-Development/helia/README.md

 [![GitHub](https://img.shields.io/github/license/pieckenst/helia?style=for-the-badge)](https://github.com/pieckenst/helia/blob/master/LICENSE)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-<h6 align="center"> This bot is no longer actively maintained due to changes in the Discord API in 2022.
+<h6 align="center"> This bot is no longer actively maintained due to changes in the Discord API made back in 2022.
 Since then, any verified bot must use slash commands.
 I might consider restarting development if it's possible to convert all the functionality to use slash commands.
 Until then, this is mainly a public code archive for anyone who wants to use the code from this codebase.</h6>

 <div align="center">
 <h3 align="center">An open-source music and moderation bot made for your pleasure</h3>